kubernetes/community/communication/zoom-guidelines.md

 Recommendations:

-- Turn off the notification to prevent any interference
+- Turn off notification to prevent any interference.
-- Close all sensitive documentation and unrelated programs eg. Email before sharing the screen
+- Close all sensitive documents and unrelated programs before sharing the screen eg. Emails.
 - Test your presentation before hand to make sure everything goes smoothly.
 - Keep your desktop clean.
-Make sure no offensive or/and distracting background.
+Make sure there is no offensive or/and distracting background.

 ## Audio/Video Quality Recommendations